threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_stickiness`**

 Set the stickiness of one sub-mitten of the mitten.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "set_stickiness", "sub_mitten": "palm", "sticky": True, "is_left": True}